eurea/eurea.github.io/readme.md

-# SITE BROKE COME BACK IN FEW HOURS

 # GBF Spark and Experience Calculator
 **A simple calculator for calculating how much fodder you need or how much rolls you have.**
 **Now with PWA features and written with React!**

+For any questions or issues feel free do drop me a PM on Discord: IAmVisco#7099 or create and issue here, on GitHub.

 ### Spark calculator usage
 - Enter you crystals, single tickets and 10x tickets.